openlegend/core-rules/README.md

 Click [Here](https://github.com/openlegend/core-rules/commits/master) to see changes in more detail.

 #### 2017 / 02 / 11
+-   Removed redundant `Inner Strength` perk (was a duplicate of `Resilent` perk)
+-   Added `Targeted Weapons` property to manually targeted vehicular weapons
 -   Modified certain Vehicles to have `Resolve: Immune` to represent mind-influencing banes don't effect them

 #### 2017 / 02 / 05